 Most states prohibit people under age 21 from purchasing or attempting to purchase alcoholic beverages.
-An underage person who purchases alcoholic beverages can be prosecuted for possession because once a sale is completed, there is possession on the part of the purchaser.
+An underage person who purchases alcoholic beverages can be prosecuted for possession because once a sale is completed, because the purchaser is then in possession of alcohol.
 Purchase and possession are separate offenses.
-An underage youth who purchases alcoholic beverages could be liable for two offenses in states that have both prohibitions (see the "Underage Possession/Internal Possession/Consumption" policy above for further discussion).
-A significant minority of youth purchase or attempt to purchase alcohol for themselves, sometimes using falsified ID (see the "False ID" policy below).
+An underage youth who purchases alcoholic beverages could be liable for two offenses in states that have both prohibitions (see the "Underage Possession, Internal Possession, Consumption" policy above for further discussion).10

 Such purchases increase the availability of alcohol to underage persons, which in turn increases underage consumption.
-Prohibitions and associated sanctions on underage alcohol purchases can depress rates of and attempts to purchase by raising the monetary and social costs of this behavior.
+Prohibitions and associated sanctions on underage alcohol purchases can reduce rates of and prevent attempts to purchase by raising the monetary and societal costs of this behavior.
 These laws provide a primary deterrent (preventing attempted purchases) and a secondary deterrent (reducing the probability that persons sanctioned under these laws will attempt to purchase in the future).

 In some states, a person under age 21 is allowed to purchase alcoholic beverages as part of a law enforcement action.
-Most commonly, these actions are checks on merchant compliance or stings to identify merchants who illegally sell alcoholic beverages to underage buyers.
+Most commonly, these actions are checks on alcohol retailer enforcement or compliance operations to identify retailers who illegally sell alcoholic beverages to underage buyers.
 This allowance for purchase in the law enforcement context may exist even though a state does not have a law specifically prohibiting underage purchase.